Pascale Ferran: Influences

-Ferran is a sought after lecturer.
+Ferran is a sought-after lecturer.
 As early as 2007, as part of the Angers Workshops, she has taught master classes on directing, screenwriting, and filmmaking in general.
-On September 7, 2014 she taught a master class at Alliance Française in Toronto, Ontario titled "Gravity and Grace".
+On September 7, 2014, she taught a master class at Alliance Française in Toronto, Ontario titled "Gravity and Grace".
 A segment of this film festival was actually dedicated as a "Tribute to Pascale Ferran".
 Also in 2014, as part of the Carte Noire IFI French Film Festival and under the category "French Fest", Ferran taught a master class titled "Literary Adaptation and Visual Effects".
 This collaborative effort by the French Embassy in Dublin and the Irish Film Institute also featured notable guests such as Mathieu Amalric, Assa Sylla, and Antoine de Baecque.

-On March 19, 2016, at the 38th International Festival of Women's Films Films, Ferran and composer Béatrice Thiriet presented a master class together.
+On March 19, 2016, at the 38th International Festival of Women's Films, Ferran and composer Béatrice Thiriet presented a master class together.
 The two women have collaborated previously on multiple projects, most recently Bird People in 2014 and Lady Chatterley in 2006.